uptane/uptane-standard/uptane-standard.md

     * A threshold of keys that must sign for this role

 Note that **any** targets metadata file may contain delegations, and that delegations can be in chains of arbitrary length.

+#### Metadata about Time Server

+If a Time Server {{time_server}} is implemented AND partial-verification secondaries will be used, the following metadata is CONDITIONALLY REQUIRED in the Director repository's Targets metadata:

+* A representation of the public key(s) for the Time Server, similar to the representation of public keys in Root metadata.

+Listing the public key of the Time Server in Director targets metadata is necessary to allow partial-verification secondaries to perform time server key rotation.

 ### Snapshot Metadata {#snapshot_meta}